anttijuu/SortSpectacle/README.md

 1. Add your sort method to the `SortCoordinator.prepare()`
 1. Share your sort method.
 I'd like to add more in this project.

-The preferred way to contribute is to fork the project, creating a branch to your own fork with the new sorting method.
-When you have tested that it works, provide a pull request from your for to my project.
+The preferred way to contribute is to fork the project, creating a branch to your own fork.
+In the branch, implement the new sorting method.
+When you have tested that it works (see the unit tests in `SortSpectacleTests.swift`), provide a pull request from your fork to my repository.
 I'll then check & test and merge it into the main project if all is well.

-Optimizing and improving already implemented methods are also welcome (especially Radix sort, see it with count < 100 and observe how it does basically nothing useful at the end part.).
+Optimizing and improving already implemented methods are also welcomed contributions (especially Radix sort, see it with count < 100 and observe how it does basically nothing useful at the end part.).

 ## License